cartermaclab/proj_sc-meta-analysis/README.md

 # Meta-analytic findings of the self-controlled motor learning literature: Underpowered, biased, and lacking evidential value

 This repository contains the necessary files and code to reproduce the analyses, figures, and the manuscript.
-The current version of the manuscript can be read by opening the *self-controlled-motor-learning-meta-analysis-manuscript.pdf* file.

 ## Usage